rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Dead idols vs Living God
 Fall of Babylon

+!!! quote "Isaiah 45:19"
+    I have not spoken in secret, in a dark place of the earth: I said not unto the seed of Jacob, Seek ye me in vain: I the LORD speak righteousness, I declare things that are right.

+46

+47

 48
 the pre-incarnate Logos reveals His plans for redemption of mam, for His own sake!
 And the trinity is revealed!!